-As of December 31, 2014, we had investments in trading securities and short-term investments.
-Trading securities were purchased on the open market and unrealized gains and losses are included in other income (expense).
+As of December 31, 2015, we had short-term investments.
+Trading securities held at December 31, 2014, were purchased on the open market and unrealized gains and losses are included in other income (expense).
 The trading securities are valued under the fair value hierarchy using Level 1 Inputs.
-Short-term investments of \$12 million consist of investments such as time deposits, which are highly liquid with maturity dates greater than three months at the date of purchase.
+Short-term investments of \$65 million consist of investments such as time deposits, which are highly liquid with maturity dates greater than three months at the date of purchase.
 Generally, we can access these investments in a relatively short amount of time but in doing so we generally forfeit a portion of earned and future interest income.
 The short-term investments are valued under the fair value hierarchy using Level 2 Inputs.